sphereio/sphere-hello-api/README.md

-sphere-hello-api
+Hello Sphere API
 ================

-First steps to access the API of Sphere.IO in several languages
+First steps to access the API of SPHERE.IO in several languages.